CaffeineAndLasers/CaffeineAndLasers.github.io/content/notes/BlogPost-DigitizingPapernotesinthe21stCentury.md

 </div>

 My handwriting is normally pretty messy, most "handwriting recognition" software normally fails on my writting but it succeeds most of the time here.
 The most common failure mode I encounter is in complicated mathematics expressions, or the characters I know that that I write weirdly sometimes. (e.g. `\varepsilon`)

+I've been used it on realy samples of my handwriting a few times over the coarse of 2 weeks now before I posted this, so I am confident that the tool actually works on things other than just the sample pages above.